robotpy/robotpy.github.io/faq.md

 When running RobotPy on a FIRST Robot, our libraries/interpreters use Python 3.
 This means you should reference the [Python 3.x documentation](http://docs.python.org/py3k/) instead of the Python 2.x documentation.

-* RobotPy WPILib 2016 uses Python 3.5.1 on the RoboRIO.
-When using pyfrc or similar projects, you should use a Python 3.4 or Python 3.5 interpreter.
+* RobotPy WPILib 2017 uses Python 3.6.0 on the RoboRIO.
+When using pyfrc or similar projects, you should use a Python 3.4 or newer interpreter.
 * RobotPy 2014.x is based on Python 3.2.5.

-[pynetworktables](https://github.com/robotpy/pynetworktables) is compatible with Python 2.7, 3.3, 3.4, and 3.5.
+[pynetworktables](https://github.com/robotpy/pynetworktables) is compatible with Python 2.7 and 3.3 or newer

 ### What happens when my code crashes?